benhurtekeste/benhurtekeste.github.io/_posts/2024-04-26-vegan-restaurants.md

 <b><u>Orlando, FL</u></b>
 <br>
-I was here for spring break in 2024 with friends to visit Disney world and Universal Studios.
+I was here for spring break in March 2024 with friends to visit Disney World and Universal Studios.
 I'll update this will all of the vegan places I had at the theme parks.
 <ul>
     <li></li>
 </ul>

 <b><u>Harrisburg, PA</u></b>
 <br>
-I was here during the summer of 2022 for the Climate Convergence with the Green Party of Allegheny County.
+I was here during the summer of 2022, around June, for the Climate Convergence with the Green Party of Allegheny County.
 <ul>
     <li>The Vegetable Hunter</li>
 </ul>